An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Background and Motivation

-Alloy, a formal modeling language, provides a comprehensible syntax inspired by object-oriented notations and is grounded on first-order relational logic~\cite{Alloy}.
+Alloy, a formal modeling language, provides a comprehensible syntax inspired by object-oriented notations and is grounded on first-order relational logic~\cite{Jackson2006}.
 Within an Alloy specification, three primary components shape its structure: data types, constraints expressed through formulas, and commands to initiate the analyzer.

-The language relies on \textsf{sig} to define fundamental data types, which can be organized using fields to capture relationships between signatures.
-Additionally, Alloy employs \textsf{fact} to introduce constraints that persist in every instance of the specification.
+\hamid{The language uses signature (\textsf{sig}) definitions to define sets of elements, with fields specifying relationships between these sets.} Additionally, Alloy employs \textsf{fact} to introduce constraints that \moh{hold} in every instance of the specification.
 These constraints restrict the model space, ensuring its consistency.
-Further structuring of formulas is achieved through \textsf{pred} and \textsf{fun}, which are named parameterized Alloy formulas, and \textsf{assert} encapsulates the properties intended for validation.
+Further structuring of formulas is achieved through \textsf{pred} and \textsf{fun}, which are named parameterized Alloy \moh{expression}, and \textsf{assert} encapsulates the properties intended for \moh{verification}.

 Commands such as \textsf{check} and \textsf{run} activate the automated analyzer. \textsf{Check} verifies assertions, while \textsf{run} executes predicates, aiming to identify model instances that satisfy specified conditions.
 Alloy's expressiveness stems from its use of relational logic, a first-order logic extended with relational operators.
 These include \textsf{all}, \textsf{some}, \textsf{one}, and \textsf{lone} quantifiers, along with operators like relational join and transitive closure.